Phloem loading: History

-Yuri Gamalei first described the different types of phloem-loading mechanisms in 1989, correlating loading strategy with the leaf's anatomy.
+Different phloem loading mechanisms were first described by Russian biologist Yuri Gamalei in 1989, who also demonstrated their correlation with leaf anatomy.
 He found that plasmodesmatal abundance in the minor veins of leaves was correlated with a plant's loading strategy.
 Plasmodesmata allow solutes to diffuse through the symplast.
 Thus, plants with a lot of plasmodesmata are generally passive loaders.
 Plants with few or absent plasmodesmata are usually active loaders since they do not have a way for solutes to pass through the symplast.

 In 2001, Robert Turgeon and colleagues found that plasmodesmatal frequency is not the sole indicator of a plant's phloem-loading strategy.
 While the presence of abundant plasmodesmata does allow for passive, symplastic transport, it does not exclude the possibility of active, apoplastic transport.
 The amount of plasmodesmata in a leaf is an aspect of a species' anatomy and not necessarily a determinant of phloem-loading strategy.
 Plants with a polymer-trapping mechanism may have an abundance of plasmodesmata, but this trait alone does not indicate this loading strategy.
 Therefore, to accurately determine phloem-loading mechanisms, the type and amount of transport solute must also be identified.
 A plant's phloem-loading strategy can be accurately determined by combining data on solute type, solute concentration and plasmodesmatal abundance.